-- 1-2 tablespoons whole milk for drizzle consistency (or 2% milk)
+- 1-2 tablespoons whole milk for drizzle consistency, (low-fat works too)

 - In a large bowl, whisk together flour, baking powder, and salt in.
 Set aside.

-- In the bowl of a stand mixer (or using a hand mixer), beat together butter and sugar until fluffy, about 90 seconds.
-Add egg and almond extract, and mix until incorporated, scraping down sides when necessary.
+- In the bowl of a stand mixer (or using a hand mixer), beat together butter and sugar until fluffy, about 2 minutes.
+Add egg and almond extract, and mix until incorporated, scraping down sides of the bowl when necessary.
 Gradually add in the flour mixture and beat well.

 - Divide dough into quarters and form each into a 12-inch log.
-Place two logs 4-5 inches apart on the prepared cookie sheet.
-Using a rolling pin, flatten log until 3 inches wide (making a 12-inch by 3-inch rectangle.
-It doesn't have to be perfect.)
+Place two logs 4-5 inches apart on parchment paper.
+Using a rolling pin, flatten log until 3 inches wide (making a 12-inch by 3-inch rectangle).
+It doesn't have to be perfect.

 - Brush the two dough rectangles with milk.
-Sprinkle with almonds and bake 12-14 minutes or until edges are lightly browned.
+Sprinkle with almonds and bake at 325℉ for 12 to 14 minutes or until edges are lightly browned.
 Repeat with remaining two logs.